cu-mkp/GR8975-edition/course.md

+---
+layout: page
+title: About the Course
+---

 # About the Course

 ## "What Is a Book in the 21st Century?
 Working with Historical Texts in a Digital Environment"